by Margaret Bride

 Sangster Reserve occupies the small triangular piece of land behind the Port Melbourne Bowling Club between Princes and Nott Streets.
 The area includes a children's playground and nearby there is an art deco style electrical substation.
 Just inside the Nott Street entrance is this monument commemorating the life of George Sangster, once a…

-Two streets, one in Port and one in South Melbourne, as well as a section of Port Melbourne's Railway Reserves, are named after Thomas Smith.
+Two streets, one in Port and one in South Melbourne, as well as a section of Port Melbourne's Railway Reserves, bear the name Smith.
+And that doesn't take into account the curious occurrence of, what is now, Frangipani Court also being referred to as Smith Street in the Sand's & McDougall Directories from 1915 to 1974.

 by David Radcliffe